vseducation/documentation/DISCLAMER.md

-#Disclamer
+#DISCLAIMER

-The materials used can either be of my design of other indivisuals or orginal works from the software.
-Please note that the materials obtained carry the same copyright weitght and responsiablities as any software product.
+Materials submitted are the works of Visual Studio Education, or others who collaborate with Visual Studio Education.

-Also, note that it is expressly forbiden to use any material either from this or anyother site to harm or cause damage to other devices and people.
+This disclaimer is broken into different sections to help with the understanding of what is acceptable usage and functionality of any of our works.

-Discression is advised when using materials from this site.
-The code you see here is "As Is" and no warranties are implied.
+#NO WARRANTIES

-I will not be held responsiable for anyone who uses the code, examples or programs placed on this repository for the following reasonse...
+Discressionm is advised when using material from any of our sites.
+The code presented or submitted is classified "As is" and implies no warranties unless they are presented by the author for any works submitted.
+For this reason, we encourage users to read and understand and documentation, or change logs provided with any submissions to make sure the materials are fit for your devices use.

-#The Intent of damaging other devices
+Visual Studio Education will not be held liable for material, damages, or misuse by individual, group, or organizations.
+This includes, any example code, programs, tutorials, or applications developed or submited.

-#Milisicioulous Activities
+#DOCUMENTATION/CHANGE LOGS

-#Theif
+Documentation and change logs may be revised without written notification.

-#Antitrust
+#THIS DOCUMENT

-NOTE: This document and the code within the repositories are subject to change at any time.
+We reserve the right to change this disclaimer without any written, or electronic notice.